-Metal detecting rules of etiquette are pretty basic but are the key to keeping the hobby alive and giving you the best metal detecting experience.
+Metal detecting rules of etiquette are pretty basic but are the key to keeping the hobby alive and giving you the best, friendly metal detecting experience.
 You’re not only trying to have fun and enjoy your outing but doing so without impacting others.

 Like etiquette in any walk of life, it sustains continued activity in what you pursue.
 In the world of metal detecting, being polite and respective of property, environment, and people goes a long way to sustaining our hobby.
 One basic way to maintain “good behavior” while metal detecting is to adopt and practice a simple code of ethics.

 This is easy to do.
 It starts with you and touches everything you do with the hobby.

 Affiliate Disclaimer: On this page, I may reference products using affiliate links.
 If you choose to use these links, there is no extra cost to you at all, but I do receive a referral fee for sending you their way.
 Also, as an Amazon Associate, I earn from qualifying purchases.
 I do not work for any of these companies and have not been paid to endorse them.

 How to ruin the hobby of metal detecting

 Yes, you can make a mess of it for all of us.
 Don’t.

 When I first started metal detecting, I went with a friend to a neighborhood that was lightly populated with a lot of vacant houses.
 It seemed a little risky, but my more experienced mentor said it wouldn’t be a problem.
 It was.

 While hunting on a vacant home’s lawn, the person next door came out and angrily complained about us “digging up the whole yard.”
 Even though we had been careful to replace any plugs of dirt/grass, it was still offensive to them.
 In hindsight, it was a pretty bold, irresponsible, and risky move to be metal detecting there.
 Lesson learned.

 How to sustain the hobby of metal detecting